Skip to Content

 Spontaneous recovery vs extinction burst

-Spontaneous recovery is the return of extinguished behavior after extinction has passed for a period of time.
+Spontaneous recovery is the return of extinguished behavior after extinction has passed for some time.
 Some people confuse this relapse effect with extinction bursts.

-The difference between spontaneous recovery and extinction burst is that spontaneous recovery is a complete return after the disappearance of a behavior while extinction burst is a temporary increase of behavior that is being extinct4.
+The difference between spontaneous recovery and extinction burst is that spontaneous recovery is a complete return after the disappearance of a behavior.
+In contrast, an extinction burst is a temporary increase in behavior being extinct.4

 Using extinction burst in treating behavior disorders

-Extinction is often used to decrease undesired behavior in children5 such as aggression6, self-injurious behavior7, and property destruction8.
+Extinction is often used to decrease undesired behavior in children, such as aggression, self-injurious behavior, and property destruction.5–8

-Extinction can be an effective treatment in removing maladaptive behaviors, but extinction bursts are problematic side effects because initially, the negative behavior being removed increases rather than decreases during the extinction procedure.
+Extinction can be an effective treatment in removing maladaptive behaviors.
+Still, extinction bursts are problematic side effects because the negative behavior being removed initially increases rather than decreases during the extinction procedure.

 With behavior problems such as self-harm, bursts of aggressive behavior can pose a risk to the individuals, even if it is just a temporary increase.

-Extinction bursts makes it difficult to determine whether the behavioral interventions are effective or not.
+Extinction bursts make it difficult to determine whether the behavioral interventions are effective.

-For example, unsuitable treatment may continue longer than it should if incompatibility is mistaken for extinction burst.
-Potentially effective treatment may be stopped too early if an extinction burst is mistaken for negative end result.
+For example, unsuitable treatment may continue longer if incompatibility is mistaken for extinction burst.
+Potentially effective treatment may be stopped too early if an extinction burst is mistaken for a negative end result.

 cocaine needle and skull extinction behavior